noOneCodes42/Cheerio/README.md

 **Made with ❤️ for United Hacks v5**

-*Transform any YouTube sports video into an engaging highlight reel with the power of AI! 🚀*
+*Transform any sports video into an engaging highlight reel with the power of AI!
+Perfect for teams, fans, coaches, and sports content creators! 🏆⚽🏀*